-On August 21, Boutros-Ghali said that Denktash's territorial ideas were not close to the "non-map," but Vassiliou was ready to negotiate an agreement based on it.
-Boutros-Ghali concluded that an accord was possible if Turkish Cypriots foresaw territorial adjustment in line with his map.
-Denktash said this was unacceptable.
-S/Res/774, August 26, 1992, endorsed the set of ideas and non-map.
-The Secretary General's November 19 report implied Denktash's responsibility for the lack of progress.
+On August 21, Boutros-Ghali said that Denktash's territorial ideas were not close to his "non-map," but that Vassiliou was ready to negotiate an agreement based on it.
+The Secretary General concluded that an accord was possible if Turkish Cypriots foresaw territorial adjustment in line with his map.
+Denktash said that this was unacceptable.
+U.N.
+Security Council Resolution 774, August 26, 1992, endorsed the Set of Ideas and non-map.
+The Secretary General's November 19 Report implied Denktash's responsibility for the lack of progress.
 On February 14, 1993, Glafcos Clerides, who accepted the set of ideas only "in principle," was elected president of Cyprus.

 Confidence-Building Measures.
-On November 19, 1992, the Secretary General called for confidence-building measures (CBMs) including a reduction of Turkish troops in exchange for a reduction in defense spending by the Republic of Cyprus; U.N. control of Varosha; contacts between Greek Cypriots and Turkish Cypriots; reduced restrictions on foreign visitors crossing the buffer zone; bicommunal projects; a U.N.-supervised island-wide census; cooperation in U.N. feasibility studies on resettlement and rehabilitation of people to be affected by territorial adjustments.
+On November 19, 1992, the Secretary General called for confidence-building measures (CBMs): including a reduction of Turkish troops in exchange for a reduction in defense spending by the Republic of Cyprus; U.N. control of Varosha; contacts between Greek Cypriots and Turkish Cypriots; reduced restrictions on foreign visitors crossing the buffer zone; bicommunal projects; a U.N.-supervised island-wide census; cooperation in U.N. feasibility studies on resettlement and rehabilitation of people to be affected by territorial adjustments.
 From May 24 to June 1, 1993, Clerides and Denktash discussed opening Varosha and reopening Nicosia Airport, which has been under U.N. control but unused since 1974.
-Clerides insisted that all of Varosha be handed over, while Denktash balked at the idea and claimed that CBMs would benefit Greek Cypriots more than Turkish Cypriots.
-However, U.N. experts determined that both sides would benefit and the Turkish Cypriots relatively more.
+Clerides insisted that all of Varosha be handed over, while Denktash balked at that idea and claimed that CBMs would benefit Greek Cypriots more than Turkish Cypriots.
+However, U.N. experts later determined that both sides would benefit and the Turkish Cypriots relatively more.

 On January 28, 1994, Denktash agreed to CBMs in principle.
-He later argued that a March 21 U.N. draft unbalanced equities in the CBMs.
+He later argued that a March 21, 1994, U.N. draft of the CBMs unbalanced their equities.
 Clerides said that he would accept the March 21 text if Denktash would.
+The Secretary

-The Secretary General's May 30 report, made known on June 1, insisted that the March draft was not unbalanced.
+General's May 30 Report, made known on June 1, insisted that the March draft was not unbalanced.
 Boutros-Ghali blamed the Turkish Cypriots' lack of political will for the lack of agreement.
-On May 31, Denktash had said that he would accept the CBMs if improvements agreed to were incorporated.
+On May 31, however, Denktash had said that he would accept the CBMs if improvements agreed to after March 21 were incorporated.
 Clerides would not negotiate beyond the March document.
 Boutros-Ghali determined that there was sufficient progress to implement CBMs based on the March paper and clarifications, and planned identical letters to each leader expressing his intentions and to request the Security Council to endorse the March 21 paper.
 Neither side accepted this procedure.

 Missiles.
-On January 4, 1997, Cyprus contracted to purchase Russian S-300 (SA-10) anti-aircraft missiles with a 90-mile range able to reach southern Turkey to protect air and naval bases in southern Cyprus to be used by Greece.
-On January 20, Turkish President Suleyman Demirel and Denktash signed a joint defense declaration, stating that any attack on the TRNC would be an attack on Turkey.
+On January 4, 1997, Cyprus contracted to purchase S-300 (SA-10) anti-aircraft missiles from Russia.
+The missiles have a 90-mile range able to reach southern Turkey and were to protect air and naval bases in southern Cyprus that would be used by Greece.
+On January 20, Turkish President Suleyman Demirel and Denktash reacted by signing a joint defense declaration, stating that any attack on the TRNC would be an attack on Turkey.
 In October, Turkey conducted exercises in northern Cyprus, including the mock destruction of missile launchers.
-The Paphos air base became operational for use by Greek fighters on January 24, 1998; the missiles would have protected the base.
-Greece sent planes to Paphos in June, and Turkey responded with planes to northern Cyprus.
+The air base at Paphos, Cyprus became operational for use by Greek fighters on January 24, 1998, and Greece sent planes there in June.
+Turkey responded by sending its planes to northern Cyprus.
 Cypriot troops completed S-300 training in Russia in July with a test-firing.
-On December 29, Clerides decided not to deploy the missiles after the EU, United States, Britain, and the U.N. provided an acceptable political context for his decision.